Certificate of the Georgia Association of Code Enforcement

 In some cases, code officers are unable to get code violators to come into compliance with ordinances without taking their cases to court.
-In situations such as this, it will be necessary for code officers do their jobs in such a way as to aid in preparing these cases for court.
-In this class, code officers will learn key information that will assist them in preparing a case for court including important factors to consider, case strategy, tips for drafting citations, legal options, and using sentencing or other remedies available to obtain compliance.
+In such situations, code officers must do their jobs in such a way as to aid in preparing these cases for court.
+In this class, code officers will learn key information that will assist them in preparing a case for court, including important factors to consider, case strategy, tips for drafting citations, legal options, and using sentencing or other remedies available to obtain compliance.

 Public Service Ethics

-Public service ethics are driven by a set of values that makes it distinct from ethics practiced in everyday private life.
+Public service ethics are driven by a set of values that are distinct from ethics practiced in everyday private life.
 Participants will examine the importance of ethical conduct in the administration of their public duties in this essential course.
-Also, they will gain knowledge about ethical practices that apply to public employees and will analyze ethical dilemmas that a code officer might face during the discharge of their duties.
+Also, they will gain knowledge about ethical practices that apply to public employees and will analyze ethical dilemmas that code officers might face during the discharge of their duties.
 Differences between compliance with law and ethical practice will also be explored.

 Safety Tactics and In-Field Safety for Code Enforcement Officials

-A code enforcer's interaction with those in the community can turn hostile.
+A code enforcer's interactions with community members can turn hostile.
 Learn how to spot the early warning signs of hostility and how to deal with hostile situations when you find yourself in the midst of them.
 Also, field inspections can go bad.
 Learn about preparing for inspections with an emphasis on code officer safety.
 Learn to anticipate danger and develop steps to enhance the safety of inspection sites such as overgrown fields, dilapidated buildings, derelict trailers, and old industrial sites.